project-bluebird/simurgh/README.md

 # Simurgh

-*Simurgh* (pronounced _Seymour_) is an open source platform that supports developing and evaluating algorithms for automated air traffic control.
-It provides an easy to use interface and scaffold for running experiments with AI agents in an air traffic simulator.
+*Simurgh* (pronounced _Seymour_) is an open source platform that supports developing algorithms for automated air traffic control.
+It provides an easy to use interface for running experiments with AI agents in an air traffic simulator.

-## Introduction
+## Overview

-Air traffic control (ATC) is a complex task requiring real-time safety-critical decision making under uncertainty (e.g., due to aircraft mass, pilot behaviour or weather conditions).
+Air traffic control (ATC) is a complex task requiring real-time safety-critical decision making.
 In practice, air traffic control operators (ATCOs) monitor a given sector and issue commands to aircraft pilots to ensure safe separation between aircraft.
 They also have to consider the number and frequency of instructions issued, fuel efficiency and orderly handover between sectors.
+Optimising for the multiple objectives while accounting for uncertainty (e.g., due to aircraft mass, pilot behaviour or weather conditions) makes this a particularly complex task.

-The [Simurgh](https://en.wikipedia.org/wiki/Simurgh) project provides a research-focused user-friendly platform for developing and evaluating automated approaches to air traffic control, a task that requires real-time decision making in a complex and uncertain environment.

-Simurgh consists of several elements that all work together to achieve this:
+The [Simurgh](https://en.wikipedia.org/wiki/Simurgh) project provides a research-focused user-friendly platform for testing automated approaches to ATC.
+It consists of several elements that all work together to achieve this:

-- [Bluebird](https://github.com/alan-turing-institute/bluebird) - server that handles communication with the air traffic simulator (e.g., [Bluesky](https://github.com/alan-turing-institute/bluesky))
+- [Bluebird](https://github.com/alan-turing-institute/bluebird) - server that handles communication with the air traffic simulator (it supports the open source [Bluesky](https://github.com/alan-turing-institute/bluesky) simulator)

 - [aviary](https://github.com/alan-turing-institute/aviary) - package for generating ATC scenarios and performance evaluation metrics (dependency of Bluebird)

-- [Dodo](https://github.com/alan-turing-institute/dodo) - scaffolds for ATC agents in Python, R (and potentially other languages)
+- [Dodo](https://github.com/alan-turing-institute/dodo) - scaffold for building ATC agents, which provides functions for controlling the simulation, issuing commands to aircraft and scoring performance in Python, R (and potentially other languages)

 - [Twitcher](https://github.com/alan-turing-institute/twitcher) - front-end for monitoring the simulation

+With an ATC simulator (e.g., BlueSky) and BlueBird running, one can observe and interact with the simulation using Twitcher, Python (PyDodo) or R (rdodo).
+The aviary package allows one to synthetically generate ATC scenarios of increasing complexity to train agents on and provides metrics to score performance.
+The scenarios and metrics were developed so as to be relevant to real world ATC operations as well as suitable for research.
+Altogether this infrastructure allows one to focus on running experiments in automated air traffic control and is compatible with testing different approaches, from optimisation algorithms to reinforcement learning.

 ![](./docs/img/simurgh-deps.png)

 ## Quick Start

+The above figure shows the dependency flow.
+One needs to have BlueSky running before BlueBird can operate.
+Twicher and Dodo similarly require BlueBird to be running in order to work.

-### 1. BlueBird and BlueSky
+### 1. Run BlueBird and BlueSky (& Twicher) with Docker

+The easiest way to run BlueBird and BlueSky is through [Docker](https://www.docker.com) (see [below](#running-bluesky-and-bluebird-locally) for instructions on how to run BlueSky and BlueBird locally rather than using Docker).

-If one has Docker installed, the most "hassle free" option is to run:
+If you have Docker installed, clone this repo and run:

 ```
 docker-compose up -d